ertrzupek/ertrzupek.github.io/_projects/class projects/game_engines.md

             <b>collision</b><br/>
        </center>
         - implemented a Physics class, with AABBs and LineSegments<br/>
-        - for that, I made a unit test system for the intersection functions so they could be tested before actually being used<br/>
+        - designed a unit test system for the intersection functions so they could be tested before being implemented<br/>
         - added a collision component to the player character so that it can stand on platforms and fall if not on the ground<br/>
     </div>
 </div>